AveryKing/YoWorld-Chrome-Mod/README.md

 # YoWorld-Chrome-Mod

 <h2>What is this? </h2>
 <p>This is a mod for the game YoWorld.
-Gone are the old days of modding that require external programs such as Fiddler.
+Gone are the old days of modding which required external programs such as Fiddler.
 This mod is packed into a Google Chrome extension and requires no software other than Google Chrome to use.</p>

 <h2> What features does this have? </h2>
 <p>This mod has the same features as <a href="https://github.com/AveryKing/playwright-yoworld">Playwright YoWorld</a>, plus some extra.
 Checkout the README at <a href="https://github.com/AveryKing/playwright-yoworld">Playwright YoWorld</a> for further details.</p>